jeanne-commault/starter-academic/content/research/_index.md

 <ul>
-<li> {{% staticref "media/Concavity2.pdf" %}}On the Concavity of Consumption in the Permanent Component of Earnings
+<li> {{% staticref "media/Concavity2.pdf" %}}Precautionary Saving At the Top: On the Concavity of Consumption in the Permanent Component of Earnings
 {{% /staticref %}} </li>

 <br>